RoelofBerg/limereg/README.md

 When changing some autotools specific files, checkin your changes to GIT (important !), then execute the script autoclean.sh (which does a git cleanup that also purges any uncommited changes !), then autogen.sh.
-Also the generate-tarball-distro.sh script internally calls ./autoclean.sh, thus also here checkin befor execution !
+Also the generate-tarball-distro.sh script internally calls ./autoclean.sh, thus also here checkin before execution !

 Don't forget to call autoscan from time to time and in case of warnings: kdiff3 configure.ac configure.scan